rapka/substack-recommendation-graph/README.md

 ### Methodology

 This data was collected by hand over the weekend of April 27, 2024.
-Substack defaults blog names to "{Person}'s Newsletter"; I didn't notice any conflicts caused by this, but I may have missed them or made a typo somewhere
+Substack defaults blog names to "{Person}'s Newsletter"; I didn't notice any conflicts caused by this, but I may have missed them or made a typo somewhere.
+Blogs are added in the order they're listed on each Subtack's `/recommendations` page, which I believe is reverse chronological order.

 ### Future work